-Child Nutrition is responsible for operating school food service in Charlotte-Mecklenburg Schools.
+School Nutrition Services is responsible for operating school food service in Charlotte-Mecklenburg Schools.
 We are employed by the Board of Education.
 This department’s primary goal is to improve the future eating attitudes of this community by altering the eating habits of its students and adults of today.

-Child Nutrition Services is self-supporting.
-Money received from the federal government as part of the Child Nutrition program helps keep prices down for the paying student.
+School Nutrition Services is self-supporting.
+Money received from the federal government as part of the School Nutrition program helps keep prices down for the paying student.
 Any profit is put back into our program to provide higher quality food to our customers.
 We operate a $70 million operation.

-In essence, the Child Nutrition program is a chain of 170 restaurants operating within Mecklenburg County.
+In essence, the School Nutrition program is a chain of over 18 restaurants operating within Mecklenburg County.

-While similarities exist between Child Nutrition and restaurants, there are also important differences, such as profit and sales.
+While similarities exist between School Nutrition and restaurants, there are also important differences, such as profit and sales.

 Restaurants exist by generating profit through sales, with customer service as a variable concern.
-Child Nutrition is non-profit.
+School Nutrition is non-profit.
 It is through excellent service that operating costs are recovered.

 This unit collectively manages the operation of the following: